Credit Card Consolidation

 During a debt management program, all credit card accounts you include will be frozen when you enroll.
 You won’t be able to apply for new accounts during the program.
 But this can be beneficial because it helps you break any credit dependency that you’ve developed.
 The credit counseling team also helps you set a budget, so it’s easier to live credit-free.

-Not sure which credit card consolidation option is right for you?
-Get a free, no-obligation debt evaluation from a certified credit counselor to identify the best option for your needs.
+Not sure which consolidation option is right for you?
+Talk to a certified credit counselor for a free, no-obligation debt evaluation.

 Important credit card consolidation updates for 2020